-FIG. 1.
+Figure 1.
 Summary of the phases of muscle biofabrication.
-Creation of mature muscle constructs requires three phases: (1) printing and seeding, including material preparation, cell isolation, and fabrication process; (2) growth and maturation, demonstrated by myotube multinucleation and formation of contractile striations; and (3) application and implantation into the host, with an image depicting the nerve fibers associated with muscles.
-All three phases are essential and pose unique challenges for biofabrication scientists.
-Images adapted and reproduced with permission from (1) Kahl et al., Front.
-Bioeng.
-Biotechnol.
-7, 184 (2019).
-Copyright 2019 Authors, licensed under a Creative Commons Attribution (CC BY) license.
-(2) Chaturvedi et al., PLoS One 10(6), e0127675 (2015).
-Copyright 2015 Authors, licensed under a Creative Commons Attribution (CC BY) license.
-(CC to produce complex tissue constructs ex vivo, as a minimally invasive alternative to autologous muscle grafts.
-The development of bioprinted tissue engineered muscle aims to recreate the native structure and function of muscle by controlled deposition or patterning of biomimetic materials.5-7 In vivo, muscles are comprised of connective tissue, myofibers, satellite, and supporting cells, a vascular network and innervation, all of which function synergistically.
-12 Fabricating synthetic versions of complex muscle structures have been supported by recent advances in biofabrication technologies, with multiscale strategies allowing for biomimicry at both bulk (additive manufacturing) and cell scales (biomimetic material design).
-Bulk microchannel incorporation and topographical patterning have been achieved via methods of sacrificial layers or lyophilization and polymer or gold nanowire alignment.
-Aided by 3D biofabrication, complex muscle structures can develop vasculature and demonstrate maturing aligned myofibers supported by microchannel and topographical structures previously unavailable in 2D systems.
-Additional advances in biomimetic materials such as decellularized skeletal muscle matrix provide appropriate composition for muscle maturation.
-126 Together, translational success of biofabricated items, such as custom 3D-printed ankle and spinal implants, 8,9 and regenerative hydrogels, 10 demonstrates the possibilities for biofabrication to improve clinical outcomes.
+Creation of mature muscle constructs requires three phases: 1: Printing and seeding, including material preparation, cell isolation and fabrication process.
+2: Growth and maturation, demonstrated by myotube multinucleation and formation of contractile striations, and 3: Application and implantation into the host, with an image depicting the nerve fibers associated with muscles All three phases are essential and pose unique challenges for biofabrication scientists.
+Images adapted and reproduced with permission from (1.
+11, M. Kahl, M. Gertig, P. Hoyer, O. Friedrich and D. F. Gilbert, Front Bioeng Biotechnol 7, 184 (2019) licensed under a Creative Commons Attribution (CC BY) license) (2.
+12 V. Chaturvedi, D. E. Dye, B. F. Kinnear, T. H. van Kuppevelt, M. D. Grounds and D. R. Coombe, PLOS ONE 10 (6), e0127675 (2015)licensed under a Creative Commons Attribution (CC BY) license) (3., Y. Li, J. Xu, J. Zhu, T. Yu and D. Zhu, Neurophotonics 7 (1), 015003 (2020). licensed under a Creative Commons Attribution (CC BY) license13 systems.
+Additional advances in biomimetic materials such as decellularized skeletal muscle matrix provide appropriate composition for muscle maturation 126.
+Together translational success of biofabricated items such as custom 3D-printed ankle and spinal implants,^{8, 9} and regenerative hydrogels,10 demonstrates the possibilities for biofabrication to improve clinical outcomes.
 However, this success is yet to reach patients for VML.
 Two important considerations for skeletal muscle construct upscaling and translation to human subjects include angiogenesis, to improve nutrient diffusion and removal of metabolic waste, and innervation, for restoration of muscle control and function, thus facilitating production of larger constructs.

 The array of bioinks, printing technologies, and techniques surrounding construct implantation and survivability have massively expanded in recent years, offering new opportunities to fine-tune construct biochemical properties, creating improved patient outcomes.
-Additionally, advancements in our understanding of the roles of tissue architecture, and endogenous physical mediators of tissue repair, have vastly improved myotubule alignment, vascularization, and innervation in transplanted constructs, which are vital for construct function and survival.
-3D bioprinting for VML repair is a complex multidisciplinary process, composed of three key phases: printing and seeding, growth and maturation, and implantation and application.
-Each phase has its own unique challenges and considerations, and the key components of these phases are demonstrated in Fig. 1.
+Additionally, advancements in our understanding of the roles of tissue architecture, and endogenous physical mediators of tissue repair, has vastly improved myotubule alignment, vascularization and innervation in transplanted constructs, which are vital for construct function and survival.
+3D bioprinting for VML repair is a complex multidisciplinary process, composed of three key phases: printing and seeding; growth and maturation; and implantation and application.
+Each phase has its own unique challenges and considerations, and the key components of these phases are demonstrated in Figure 1.

 This review will highlight and describe the main techniques and processes involved in the various stages of bioprinting from initial construct creation to eventual clinical application, with a focus on recent successes (2015-2020 inclusive).
-Although there is currently limited evidence of human trials, recent successes in animal models hold much promise for the future of VML treatment.
-Importantly, every new study also elucidates the current limitations and gaps in knowledge, paving the way for future studies and strengthening our current understanding of the biochemical processes underpinning muscle tissue development and restoration.
+Though there is currently limited evidence of human trials, recent successes in animal models hold much promise for the future of VML treatment.
+Importantly, every new study also elucidates the current limitations and gaps in knowledge, paving the way for future studies and strengthening our current understanding of the biochemical processes underpinning muscle tissue development and restoration